kevinslin/seed-xkcd/vault/xkcd.431-delivery.md

 ---
 ![Ma'am, I admit that wasn't in the best taste, but you have to admire my delivery!
 Ha ha, get it?
 Oh God, don't throw those syringes!
 Your baby's fine!](https://imgs.xkcd.com/comics/delivery.png)
 > "[Delivery](https://xkcd.com/431/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Ma'am, I admit that wasn't in the best taste, but you have to admire my delivery!
+Ha ha, get it?
+Oh God, don't throw those syringes!
+Your baby's fine!